-- This equipment removes radionuclides from the contaminated water in tanks, and reduces risks. - It aims to reduce the levels of 62 nuclides in contaminated water to the legal release limit or lower (tritium cannot be removed) - Furthermore, contaminated water is treated by installing additional multi-nuclide removal equipment by TEPCO (operation commenced September 2014) and a subsidy project of the Japanese Government (operation commenced October 2014).
+This equipment removes radionuclides from the contaminated water in tanks, and reduces risks.

+In addition to multi-nuclide removal equipment, contaminated water is treated by installing additional multi-nuclide removal equipment by TEPCO (operation commenced in September 2014) and a subsidy project of the Japanese Government (operation commenced in October 2014).